BioJulia/PairwiseMappingFormat.jl/README.md

 ```

 ## Contributing
-Get in touch with the BioJulia community over at the [Julia Slack](https://julialang.org/slack/) or Zulip servers.
+Make an issue or PR on this repository, or get in touch with the BioJulia community over at the [Julia Slack](https://julialang.org/slack/) or Zulip servers.